 - Involve the rest of your committee to make sure they know how your accounts work and how much money you have (or need).

-- Make sure all money is paid in as soon as possible.
+- Ensure all money is paid in as soon as possible.

-- Make sure your club or society only uses your union bank account.
+- Make sure your club or society only uses your Union accounts.
 External/personal bank accounts are not allowed!